susannahnah/prime-pw-week5-redo/readme.md

 Tier 1 Week 5
 ===

 This week, we'll be exploring objects by creating an application to help maintain a record collection.
+We will do this by creating an object literal with the variables given to a function.
+This object literal will then be pushed into an array.

 Required Features
 ===